Screw Size Chart: Complete Guide 2026 + Free PDF

-When you are working on DIY projects, woodworking, construction, or even simple household repairs, screws are among the most common fasteners you’ll use.
-But if you’ve ever stood in the hardware aisle staring at boxes of screws labeled with numbers, fractions, or millimeters, you know how confusing it can be.
+When you are working on DIY projects, woodworking, construction, or even simple household repairs, screws are among the most common fasteners you will use.
+But if you have ever stood in the hardware aisle staring at boxes of screws labeled with numbers, fractions, or millimeters, you know how confusing it can be.
 That’s where a screw size chart becomes invaluable.

 This complete guide will help you understand screw sizes, the different systems used (metric vs. imperial), how to read a screw size chart, and how to select the right screw for your project.